shashank92/izitest/README.md

 ### containers

 This module exports container components that wrap the presentational components.
-There's no need to change the name for the exports since they only get imported in `App.js` anyways.

 The container components are created easily with the help of [connect()](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
 All that needs to be specified is how the state and dispatch functions get passed down as props to the lower level presentational components.

 ## Additional Notes